NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

   <p>The result is a software architecture that allows you to build mobile apps using the same framework—and in some cases the same code—that you use to build Angular 2 web apps, with the performance you’d expect from native code.
 Let’s look at how it all works by building an app.</p>
 </div>

-> **WARNING**: Using Angular 2 with NativeScript is optional.
+> **TIP**: Using Angular 2 with NativeScript is optional.
 If you’re looking for a guide on how to use NativeScript without Angular 2, head over to our other [Getting Started Guide](http://docs.nativescript.org/start/getting-started).

 ### What you're building